lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

 ## Prepare to Test

 There are a number of steps to prepare before testing.
 These include downloading and installing samtools.
 Also you'll need to get sample input data.
 Your test results will differ, depending on your input data type, size and values.
-We will use the `samtools index` command for our testing.
+As a starting point, we will use the `samtools index` command for our testing.
 An example (using the GCP Life Sciences API service) is shown below.
+This example uses a public container with `samtools` and also a BAM file from GCP public datasets.
+Use of these public artifacts makes initial testing simpler.

 ```
 gcloud beta lifesciences pipelines run \